socomsystems/documentation/admin_manual/configuration_user/two_factor-auth.rst

 -----------------------------------

 By default 2FA is *optional*, hence users are given the choice whether to enable it for their account.
-Since Nextcloud 15, admins may enforce the use of 2FA.
+Since cyfrSpaces 15, admins may enforce the use of 2FA.

 Enforcement is possible systemwide (all users), for selected groups only and can